 The best place to start your tour of Marshall Gold Discovery State Historic Park is at the visitor center and museum.
-Interpretive exhibits and programs tell the story of the gold discovery and help make it come alive.
-Publications about the park can be found in the visitor center.
+Interpretive exhibits and programs tell the story of the gold discovery and make it come alive.
+Information about and a map of the park can be found in the visitor center.

-About seventy percent of Coloma is included in Marshall Gold Discovery State Historic Park and subject to use fees.
+About seventy percent of the town of Coloma is included in Marshall Gold Discovery State Historic Park and therefore subject to use fees.
 Since there are only about two hundred year-round residents in the town, the tree-lined streets of the park are memorably quiet and serene throughout much of the year.

 The park features a number of buildings that have survived from the gold rush, as well as many other reminders of that tumultuous period.
-The Gold Discovery Museum features gold-rush-era exhibits including mining equipment, horse drawn vehicles, household implements and other memorabilia as well as a number of films about the gold discovery and early mining techniques.
+The Gold Discovery Museum features gold-rush-era exhibits including mining equipment, horse drawn vehicles, household implements and other memorabilia.
+A number of films about the gold discovery and early mining techniques are also available for viewing on request.

 Volunteer with Us